15 Common Mistakes Teachers Make Teaching With Technology

 When I design lessons and units, I almost always use the tools, materials, and ideas I’m most familiar with.

 These are often the bits and pieces I enjoy the most (which is sometimes why I’m most familiar with them.)
 There’s nothing wrong with this–in fact, it’s efficient and (usually) smart.
 But without getting too deep into the whole sociocultural/equity/economic/tech divide argument, hopefully it’s clear that the more teachers simply choose the technology they like, the more they’re bringing specific biases and blind spots into their teaching.

 This is a messier conversation than I can explore here.
 My only point is, with anything you bring into the classroom, think of students and the lives they live outside of your classroom before you think of yourself and all the fun tech-stuff you like.

 2. The teacher is choosing the function.

-This doesn’t mean you can’t choose the function, but if you students can’t control the technology the use nor its function, this can be problematic: the learning is passive from the beginning.
+This doesn’t mean you can’t choose the function, but if your students can’t (to a large degree) control the technology they use, the learning is inherently passive from the beginning.

-3. The teacher is determining the exactly how and when and where students use technology
+3. The teacher is determining exactly how and when and where students use technology

-To an extent you have design and control the learning process, but don’t overdo it.
+To an extent, you have to design and control the learning process, but don’t overdo it.